 See my article “The Dastan”, where I further develop this point.

 The story is told in several classical sources.
 See for example Athenaeus, The Deipnosophist, tr.
 Ch.
 Burton Gulick, 1927, Book 13.59.
 (The episode is also famously illustrated in 1861 by the painter J.L.
 Gérôme).
 There are other elements which point to similarities between these two ladies, such as Phryne’s involvement with the sculptor Praxiteles which seems to echo the relationship between Shirin and sculptor Farhad (see below, my comments on Nizami’s version).
 Other literary links are noticeable in the dastan, such as Shirin’s suicide which bears distinct echoes of Xenophon’s story of Pantheia’s suicide on Abradatas’s body (Cyropaedia, Book 7).
-Intertextual links with Classical themes are also present elsewhere in the Shahnama: see Khaleghi-Motlagh (The Women in the Shahnameh 39-41) who notes the similarity between the episode of Rustam and Tahmina with the encounter of Heracles with the sea-nymph, as told by Herodotus.
+Intertextual links with Classical themes are also present elsewhere in the Shahnama: see Khaleghi-Motlagh (The Women in the Shahnameh, 39-41) who notes the similarity between the episode of Rustam and Tahmina with the encounter of Heracles with the sea-nymph, as told by Herodotus.

 The obvious instance is the Siyasatnama’s chapter warning against the influence of women: Nizam al-Mulk, The Book of Government or Rules for Kings, 179-87, esp.
 182 which mentions Shirin (see below).
 This literary signal appears to be of universal applicability: compare with the comment by Laynesmith in the context of medieval England: “the sexual sins of royalty are tied with failed kingship.”
 A comparison with medieval European laws further illuminates how Shirin’s nefarious influence on the dynasty might also be illustrated by Shiruya’s wish to marry one of his father’s widows; J. Laynesmith, “Telling Tales of Adulterous Queens in medieval England”, 202 and 208.